alem-platform/sprint-js/story05/apply-to-math/README.md

 - `applyMath(method, array)`: Applies a single Math method to an array
 - `chainMath(methods, array)`: Applies multiple Math methods in sequence
 - `transform(formula, array)`: Applies custom mathematical transformations
--  In case of invalid Math method return "not a valid Math method"
+-  In case of invalid Math method return `"Not a valid Math method"`

 ### Resources: